Streaming 4D Visual Geometry Transformer: Proposed Approach

 \subsection{Causal Architecture with Cached Memory Token}

-Building on the success of VGGT~\cite{wang2025vggtvisualgeometrygrounded}, we propose a token-cached causal architecture consisting of three key components: image encoder, spatio-temporal decoder, and multi-task heads, as illustrated in Figure~\ref{fig:train}.
+Building on the success of VGGT~\citep{wang2025vggtvisualgeometrygrounded}, we propose a token-cached causal architecture consisting of three key components: image encoder, spatio-temporal decoder, and multi-task heads, as illustrated in \Cref{fig:train}.
 We assume that the input images $I$ are provided in sequential order, and all output attributes $X$ are predicted frame by frame.
-We believe that this sequential input-output structure aligns with the causal perception logic observed in humans and is well-suited for real-time 4D visual geometry reconstruction tasks, where spatial consistency and causality play a crucial role.
+This sequential input-output structure aligns with the causal perception logic observed in humans and is well-suited for low-latency 3D visual geometry reconstruction tasks, where spatial consistency and causality play a crucial role.

-\textbf{Image Encoder.} We patchfy each input image $I_{t}$ into a set of $N$ image tokens $F_{t} \in \mathbb{R}^{N \times C}$ through DINO\cite{oquab2023dinov2}.
+\textbf{Image Encoder.} We patchfy each input image $I_{t}$ into a set of $N$ image tokens $F_{t} \in \mathbb{R}^{N \times C}$ through DINO\citep{oquab2023dinov2}.
 During the training stage, the image tokens of all frames are subsequently processed through our causal structure, alternating spatial and temporal attention layers.

-\textbf{Spatio-Temporal Decoder.} We introduce the Spatio-Temporal Decoder by replacing all the global self-attention layers with temporal attention layers.
-In the standard global self-attention mechanism, each image token $F_{t}$ attends to all other tokens in the sequence, which can result in high computational costs when handling long sequences and is not well-suited for streaming 4D reconstruction tasks.
+\textbf{Spatio-Temporal Decoder.} We introduce the spatio-temporal decoder by replacing all the global self-attention layers with temporal attention layers.
+In the standard global self-attention mechanism, each image token $F_{t}$ attends to all other tokens in the sequence, which can result in high computational costs when handling long sequences and is not well-suited for streaming 3D reconstruction tasks.
 In contrast, by using temporal attention, each token is restricted to attend only to the current and previous frames in the sequence, thereby respecting the inherent causal structure of the streaming inputs.
 This modification enables the model to maintain temporal consistency while significantly reducing the computational burden associated with global self-attention.
 In the training phase, we input all frames simultaneously, and the decoder generates geometry tokens $G_{t}$ based solely on the context from the historical and current frames.
 This causal self-attention mechanism lays the foundation for enabling streaming input inference with minimal latency.